telerik/xaml-docs/controls/radfluidcontentcontrol/fluidcontentcontrol-getting-started.md

 ## Content States

-RadFluidContentControl support three states for displaying the different contents.
+RadFluidContentControl supports three states for displaying the different contents.
 When the control enters a state the corresponding view will be displayed.

 * __Small__
 * __Normal__